Cedar Ridge Elementary

 Please do not send or bring treats, including homemade food, for birthdays as it can be harmful for the students with allergies.
 The teacher recognizes the students on their birthdays and the PTA gives treats to students who have birthdays during the month.
 Please do not send balloons, flowers, etc., to school, as it is disruptive to the learning environment.
 If these items do come to school, they will be kept in the office and given to your child after the school day is over.

-Cell Phones/ GABB (text) watches: Kindergarten-6th grade student possession/use of cell phones/ watches is prohibited as stated in the District policy.
+Cell Phone/ GABB (text) watches: Kindergarten-6th grade student possession/use of cell phones/ watches is prohibited as stated in the District policy.
 Medical plans may call for an exception to this policy.
-Cell phones must remain off during the school day and in the backpack/ locker of child.
+Cell phones must remain off during the school day and be in the backpack/ locker of the child.
 If cell phones come out of the backpack/ locker they will be taken away and parents will need to pick up the phone.
-This policy protects all students from harmful material they could be exposed to on the internet.
-If watches become a problem teachers reserve the right to ask the child to keep it at home.
+This policy protects all students from harmful material that they could be exposed to on the internet.
+If watches become a problem, teachers reserve the right to ask the child to keep the watch at home.
+Please help your child understand this policy.

 Focus Attention on Learning

-Students should not bring toys, cards, gum, candy, electronics, or anything that distracts from learning.
-Students should seek the teacher’s permission before bringing P.E. equipment.
+Students should not bring toys, trading cards (Pokemon), gum, candy, electronics, or anything that distracts from learning.
+Students should seek the teacher’s permission before bringing P.E. equipment and label personal equipment with their name.
 Students should not sell or trade personal items at school.

 CARPOOL ARRIVAL AND DISMISSAL PROCEDURES